4 Reasons to Earn a Music Degree

 3. Higher Pay

-Don't ever let anyone tell you that being a musician or going to a music school is a sure path to poverty.
+Whether you're in high school or older, one thing you shouldn't ever let anyone tell you is that being a musician or going to a music institute is a sure path to poverty and lack of work.
 That is a type of negativity that can derail even the most talented musicians and producers.

-Now you may be thinking, "well, you're telling me four reasons to earn a music degree, so you're biased."
+Now you may be thinking, "well, you're telling me four reasons to go to school and earn a degree in music, so you're biased."
 That's a fair point; therefore, let's bring some statistics into this discussion.

 According to the U.S. Bureau of Labor Statistics, the medium pay for musicians in 2019 was $30.39 an hour.
 Assuming you work full-time, that is about 63K a year before taxes.
 Not a bad income for following your dreams, right?